 Clinical probation entails a 30-day period.
 During this time program faculty will re-evaluate the student's status.
 Students will communicate with program faculty and clinical faculty to develop a remediation plan based on their clinical evaluations, clinical faculty feedback and/or program faculty findings.
-The plan will include strategies for improvement of clinical performance (see Appendix for Probation Notification Sample).
+The plan will include strategies for improvement of clinical performance.
 After the 30-day probation period, the student will be re-evaluated by the program faculty to determine if clinical objectives have been met.
-If they are successful, they will resume their clinical practicum at the same level their peers are at.
+If they are successful, they will resume their clinical practicum at the same level of their peers.
 Failure to meet clinical objectives at that level will result in dismissal.

-Students who have successfully met objectives of a clinical probation period and encounter subsequent performance issues may either be placed on a second 30-day probation period or dismissed from the program, as determined by program faculty.
+Students who have successfully met objectives of a clinical probation period and encounter subsequent performance issues may either be placed on a second 30-day probation period or dismissed from the program, as determined by the SDC and program faculty.
 If placed on probation, the process described would apply.
 The limit for all students is (2) probationary periods.
 If performance issues continue to occur after a student has successfully completed (2) probationary periods, the student would be immediately dismissed.